rsdoiel/rsdoiel.github.io/blog/2022/11/17/revealing-pandoc-ast.md

 	INPUT --reader--> AST --filter AST --writer--> OUTPUT
 ```

 I've "known" this forever.
-The missing piece for me to understand
+The missing piece for me was understanding
-the AST was not realizing that the AST itself can be an output format.
+the AST can be an output format.
+Use the `--to` option with the value
-If you use the `--to` option with the value "native" you get the Haskell
-representation of the AST.
+"native" you get the Haskell representation of the AST.
+It's that simple.

 ```
 	pandoc --from=markdown --to=native \